moneymaker8990/Zen-Chess/zen-and-the-art-of-chess/docs/APP_STORE_METADATA.md

 Your personal team of AI coaches, each specialized in different aspects:
 • Coach - Overall guidance and motivation
-• Tilt Guardian - Protects you from emotional mistakes
+• Inner Compass - Guides you back to emotional center
+• Flow Keeper - Protects your deep work and focus
 • Pattern Memory - Spaced repetition for pattern retention
 • Opening Sage - Builds your opening repertoire
-• And 8 more specialized agents...
+• And 7 more specialized agents...

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━